-Workshop 6 - Satu Workshop 6 - Saturday June 29, 11:20 - 12:10 pm Accounting and Financial Literacy Free financial literacy short courses, micro-credentials, videos, games and more This session will focus on free tools for student engagement with, and understanding of, 'real-life' financial concepts covered in Economics & Business.
+Worksop 6 - Saturda Worksop 6 - Saturday June 29, 11:20 - 12:10 pm Financial T Literacy fi B Free financial literacy short courses, micro-credentials, videos, games and more This session will focus on free tools for student engagement with, and understanding of, 'real-life' financial concepts covered in Economics & Business.
 It will showcase the just-launched Financial Basics Classroom Academy short-courses, the brand new animated MoneyIQ financial education video series and the updated ESSI Money Game.
-Damian Nicholson, National Program Manager, Financial Basics Foundation Damian is the National Program Manager at Financial Basics Foundation.
+L B S Damian Nicholson, National Program Manager, Financial Basics Foundation Damian is the National Program Manager at Financial Basics Foundation.
 He is an experienced Business and Technology teacher who taught in remote, regional, and rural parts of Queensland South Burnett region for almost 20 years.
 A passion for financial literacy education brought Damian from the classroom into the charity space to oversee FBF's education programs.
-Economics Creativity in Economics Welcome to the dynamic realm of Creativity in Economics!
+V ti ir v e Creativity in Economics Welcome to the dynamic realm of Creativity in Economics!
 In this engaging class, we'll delve into the intersection of imagination and commerce, exploring how innovative thinking reshapes industries and drives economic progress.
 From brainstorming sessions to real-world case studies, we'll cultivate your creative instincts, empowering you to envision disruptive solutions and seize emerging opportunities.
-Get ready to ignite your entrepreneurial spark and embark on a transformative journey where creativity isn't just a skill - it's a strategic advantage.
-Ian More, Author and Educator, Creative Classroom Ian was awarded a Fellowship for 'Creative Teaching in Economics and Business Studies' by the Australian College of Educators and an Honorary Fellowship of the Teachers' Guild of NSW for his 'Valuable Contribution to Education'.
+Get ready to ignite your entrepreneurial spark and embark on a transformative journey where creativity isn't just a skill - it's a strategic advantage. ια Α Υ S h Ie Α p Ian More, Author and Educator, Creative Classroom Ian was awarded a Fellowship for 'Creative Teaching in Economics and Business Studies' by the Australian College of Educators and an Honorary Fellowship of the Teachers' Guild of NSW for his 'Valuable Contribution to Education'.
 With over 45 years of experience as a teacher of Business Studies and Economics at Trinity Grammar School, including 40 years as Head of Department, Ian has established himself as an expert in his field.
 Currently, Ian's main focus is delivering engaging lectures for schools in NSW on Business Studies and Economics, either in person or via Zoom.
 Additionally, he has a strong passion for providing study skills and motivational lectures, both privately and within schools.
 Ian also thoroughly enjoys visiting schools and teaching in short blocks.
-More information can be found at www.creativeclassroom.com.au Law SESSION CANCELLED Contemporary issues and the Rule of Law: Regulating Sexual Assault Effectively regulating sexual assault offences challenges governments across Australia.
-Given that most offences occur between two parties without witnesses, the investigation, prosecution and trial processes become a true adversarial encounter.
-Using a rule of law lens, Chris will examine challenges in regulating sexual assaults in contemporary Australia.
-Chris Merritt, Vice President, Rule of Law Institute Australia Chris Merritt is the Vice-President of the Rule of Law Education Centre, Legal Affairs Commentator
+More information can be found at www.creativeclassroom.com.au Contemporary Legal Issue This presentation will explore a contemporary legal issues c Chris Merritt, Vice President, Rule of Law Institute Australia Chris is the Vice President of the Rule of Law of Institute Australia and a journalist with The Australian.
+T G s Financial Statements and Environmental, Social, and Governance (ESG) This presentation will focus on two areas: Financial Statements and Environmental, Social, and Governance (ESG).

-Workshop 6 - Saturday June 29, 11:20 - 12:10 pm for the Australian Newspaper and appears regularly as a Legal Commentator on Sky News.
-In his weekly columns, Mr Merritt has analysed the immediate and ongoing legal impacts of government and court decisions on individuals, businesses and the Australian community Business Leveraging Technology to Enhance ESG and Financial Statement Studies This presentation will focus on two areas: Financial Statements and Environmental, Social, and Governance (ESG).
 The first part will focus on using engaging tools with financial statements for students.
 The second part on Environmental, Social, and Governance (ESG) will look at a tool which uses AI to make a judgement on ESG.
-Antonije Krivokapic and Benjamin Lay, Discipline of Accounting, Governance and Regulation, The University of Sydney Business School The Discipline of Accounting, Governance and Regulation is home to a diverse community of internationally recognised scholars who continually strive to publish high level research in leading international journals.
+T in in Discipline of Accounting, Governance and Regulation, The University of Sydney Business School The Discipline of Accounting, Governance and Regulation is home to a diverse community of internationally recognised scholars who continually strive to publish high level research in leading international journals.
 We undertake research into diverse issues affecting the business community and regulatory authorities.
-General Interest Using the PYOE in the classroom This presentation will first explore the Plan Your Own Enterprise (PYOE) Competition and then how it can be used in the classroom as an assessment.
-Examples of past presentations will be shown.
-Nick Ward, President, Economics and Business Educators (EBE) NSW Nick Ward is the President of the Economics and Business Educators (EBE) NSW.
-He has been in this role since 2021, and was a director prior to this.
-Nick is also a Head Teacher HSIE, CAPA, and Languages at Moruya High School, on the south coast of NSW.
-PRior to this Nick was a Head Teacher at two other public schools in NSW.
+The middle lead: Coaching up, down and across.
+Turning burnout into balance, stress into strength and challenges into opportunities.
+Have you